FAQs

 • Couples & Family Therapy: $350 per 55-minute session.

-• Intensive Sessions: $450 per 75-minute session (recommended for intake sessions).
+• Intensive Sessions: $450 per 75-minute session (recommended for intake appointments when there is a lot of ground to cover).

 • Please reach out for half and full-day intensive session pricing and availability.

-• Yes.
-I work with many executives, business owners, and those in leadership roles.
+• I work best with driven, high-functioning people who are good at doing hard things and are ready to bring that same commitment to their personal lives.
+I often work with executives, business owners, and those in leadership roles.
 My practice is designed for professionals in high-stakes environments, including law, finance, and tech.
-As a former structured finance lawyer and investment banker, I understand the architecture of your life—the billable hours, the deal cycles, and the political landscape.
-I help clients navigate burnout, career transitions, difficult work relationships, and the specific anxiety that comes with high-performance expectations.
+I help clients navigate burnout, career transitions, difficult work relationships, and the anxiety that comes with high-performance expectations.

 • While I bring executive experience to the room, our work goes deeper than strategy.
 Coaching often focuses on future performance and tactical goals.
 Therapy with me addresses the root causes of your behaviors, your relational patterns, and the emotional blocks that keep you stuck.
 We don't just solve the work problem; we solve the underlying dynamic so it doesn't keep happening.